ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/deployment-replicaset.md

             - containerPort: 80 # Port to be opened to the outside
 ```

+### Configuration Requirements

-* Each deployment must have **at least one** `selector` definition.
+* Each deployment must have **at least one** `selector` definition
-* **If you're going to create multiple deployments, you must use different labels.** Otherwise, deployments may confuse which Pods belong to them. **Also, creating a singleton Pod using the same labels is risky!**
+* **For multiple deployments, use different labels** to avoid conflicts and ensure proper Pod management
+* **Creating singleton Pods with the same labels as deployments is risky and not recommended**

 ## ReplicaSet

+### Architecture

-In Kubernetes, the object type that actually creates and manages a specific number of Pods is **not Deployment** - it's **ReplicaSet**.
-When we tell the deployment the desired derived state, the Deployment object creates a ReplicaSet object, and ReplicaSet performs all these management tasks.
+In Kubernetes, the object type that actually creates and manages a specific number of Pods is **not Deployment** - it's
+**ReplicaSet**.
+When defining a deployment and specifying the desired state, the Deployment object creates a ReplicaSet
+object, and ReplicaSet performs all Pod management tasks.

+### Historical Context

-When Kubernetes was first introduced, we had an object called **Replication-controller**.
-It still exists but is no longer used.
+When Kubernetes was first introduced, the **Replication-controller** object provided this functionality.
+While it still
+exists, it is no longer used in modern Kubernetes deployments.

 ```shell
 kubectl get replicaset # Lists active ReplicaSets
 ```

+### Update Behavior

-When defining a deployment and making changes to it, the deployment **creates a new ReplicaSet**, and this ReplicaSet starts creating new Pods.
-Meanwhile, old Pods are deleted.
+When modifying a deployment, the deployment **creates a new ReplicaSet**, and this ReplicaSet starts creating new Pods.

-### Rolling Back Changes Made to Deployments
+Meanwhile, old Pods are deleted according to the specified strategy.

+### Rollback Operations

 ```shell
 kubectl rollout undo deployment <deploymentName>
 ```

-In this case, the old deployment is recreated, and the old ReplicaSet starts creating the previous Pods.
-This is why, **to avoid managing all these operations manually**, we don't create ReplicaSets directly; we continue our operations by creating Deployments.
+In this scenario, the old deployment is recreated, and the old ReplicaSet starts creating the previous Pods.
+This is
+why, **to avoid managing all these operations manually**, ReplicaSets are not created directly; operations continue
+through Deployments.

 **Hierarchy:** **Deployment > ReplicaSet > Pods**

+### YAML Configuration

-* When ReplicaSet is desired to be created as YAML, **it is created exactly the same way as Deployment.**
+When ReplicaSet is desired to be created as YAML, **it is created exactly the same way as Deployment.**

 ## References